Updated September 17, 20255 min read

 1. Know Your Risks

-The first, and most important, thing to understand is the weather hazards in your area.
+The first and most important thing to understand is what weather hazards pose the highest risk to your community.
+Depending on the region where you live, your home could be at risk from a variety of natural threats.
 Do you live in a tornado zone?
 If so, when is your tornado season?
 Do you live in an area that’s prone to wildfires?
 Do you live in a flood zone?
 It’s essential to do your research so you know how best to prepare.

 However, it’s not just extreme weather that poses risks.
 Everyday activities and household conditions can also lead to fires.
 Whether it’s cooking, using candles or maintaining fireplaces, these common sources of ignition can be dangerous, especially if weather conditions exacerbate the situation.
 Being prepared for both weather-related and everyday risks is crucial to ensuring your safety.